spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

 The prism reference file has in addition the following fields:

-:angle: Angle between the front and back surface of the prosm (in degrees)
+:angle: Angle between the front and back surface of the prism (in degrees)
 :kcoef: K coefficients of Selmeir equation, describing the material
-:lcoef: L coeffficients describing the material
+:lcoef: L coefficients describing the material
 :tcoef: Thermal coefficients describing the properties of the glass
 :tref: Reference temperature (in K)
 :pref: Reference pressure (in ATM)